 Those attending said how the discussions gave them valuable insight - from the terminology to a deeper knowledge of the discrimination people face.
 They said it showed just how important events like these are.

 People left heartfelt accounts of the way the event had touched them.

 One person, said: “I came out in the year 2000 when I was 29.
 I was married with two young children so this wasn’t easy.

 “I fell in love with my gay best friend who is now my wife.
 My children suffered bullying at school.

 “I would have loved their school to have a youth council member who could have supported them.
 I think that you are wonderful- well done!”

-    You can find out more about the work of H&F Youth Council here.
+Find out more about the work of the H&F Youth Council.